znicholls/CMIP6-json-data-citation-generator/README.md

 <a id="example"></a>
 ### Example

 The script will only generate one `json` file for each unique source id it finds in the `<input_dir>`.
-To see an example, run the following
+To see an example, run the following from the `CMIP6-json-data-citation-generator` directory

 ```
 source venv/bin/activate # if you haven't already